redkite-labs/RedKiteCmsSandbox/web/components/holderjs/README.md

 <img data-src="holder.js/100%x75/social">
 ```

 By default, the fluid placeholder will show its current size in pixels.
+To display the original dimensions, i.e. 100%x75, set the ``textmode`` flag to ``literal`` like so: `holder.js/100%x75/textmode:literal`.

 Automatically sized placeholders
 --------------------------------